cncartistsec/BluePine-WiFi-Pineapple-Pager/README.md

 #  -- -- -- -- - FAKE/BAD: # LMP Version:  (0xe)  Subversion: 0x201
 #  -- -- -- -- - If you have no "Version: 4.0" in your details, the adapter will not work efficiently and is not a genuine CSR v4.0.
 #  -- Debug / Logging:
+#  -- -- -- Includes GPS coordinate logging if GPS device enabled.
+#  -- -- -- -- - When GPS device enabled, Device Hunter Scan will show 'NoGPS' or '+GPS+' depending on GPS status.
 #  -- -- -- With debug enabled, log files will add up quickly over time in filesize.
 #  -- -- -- -- - Please take care to only debug when needed; it keeps full BT scan LOG files which take significant space.
 #  -- Menu Display / Smaller Font Size for List Picker: